ZerioDev/Music-bot/README.md

 # Music-bot
 A complete code to download for a music bot.
 Using a module (discord-player) 🎧

+The module (discord-player) may currently encounter various problems as a result.
+Please don't open exits or don't contact me.
+I am aware of these multiple problems.
+I have already reported them to the creator of the module, who is already working on them ⚠️

 Looking for a code for a music bot ?
 This fully open source code is made for your !
 Warning, this code uses the v12 of the Discord.js module.
 Previous versions such as (11.5.1, 11.5.0 or other) will not be supported.